gugu8intel-i9/Slop-Engine/README.md

 Push the files and the /pkg folder to your repo.

-### Please note that this will now work, because it is pure AI slop
+### Please note that this will not work, because it is pure AI slop